richardgaywood/paydata.org/content/sprawlrunners/characters/languages.md

 * [Sperethiel (elvish)](https://shadowrun.fandom.com/wiki/Sperethiel) - the official language of the Tir nations, the Ancients gang, and some Native American tribes.
 * [Or'zet (orkish)](https://shadowrun.fandom.com/wiki/Or%27zet) - used in the Ork Underground and ork/troll gangs.
+* Rumours abound that the dragons speak their own, ancient, unknown languages.

 ### Sprawlspeak